Ann-Asantewaa/stroke-prediction-modelling/README.md

 # Stroke Prediction Model Using R

 This project aims to build and deploy a **stroke prediction model** using patient demographic and clinical data.
-It applies statistical and machine learning techniques in **R** to predict stroke risk and support early intervention in healthcare.
+It applies statistical techniques in **R** to predict stroke risk.
+The goal is be be able to predict whether a patient is likely to get stroke based on the input parameters like gender, age, various diseases, and smoking status.

 ## Project Overview